wbhart/mpir/build.vc9/readme.txt

 My thanks to:

 1. The GMP team for their work on GMP and the MPFR team for their work on MPFR
-2. Sam Krasnik and Mike Loehr for suggestions on how to improve and correct errors in earlier releases.
 3. Patrick Pelissier, Vincent Lefèvre and Paul Zimmermann for helping to resolve VC++ issues in MPFR.
-4. Michael Abshoff and Jim White for agreeing to host the pre-built binaries for GMP on Windows.
+4. Jeff Gilcrist for his help in testing, debugging and improving the readme giving the VC++ build instructions

-       Brian Gladman, March 2009
+       Brian Gladman, June 2009